-The Group's financial losses for the years ended 31 December 2022 and 2021 were USD 2.7m and USD 0.5m, respectively, which represents a USD 2.2m increase of financial losses over the prior year.
-The increase in financial losses was primarily attributed to increases in interest expense from 2021 to 2022 and debt modification costs associated with the eighth amendment to the 2020 Credit Facility.
+The Group's net financial losses for the years ended 31 December 2023 and 2022 were USD 7.6m and USD 2.7m, respectively, which represents a USD 4.9m increase of financial losses over the prior year.
+The increase in financial net losses was primarily attributed to a decrease in year-over-year net foreign currency exchange gain, an increase in interest expense given the year-over-year increase in the SOFR and loss on loan modifications tied to the Group's credit facilities.